MicrosoftDocs/dynamics-365-intelligent-order-management/topics/demo-providers.md

 First, open the e-commerce demo app, and play the part of a consumer as you place an order in a simulated e-commerce store.
 The order will then flow into Intelligent Order Management, where you can view its status and details in the sales and fulfillment order tables.

-To open the e-commerce demo app, follow these steps.
+To open the e-commerce demo app, follow these steps:

 1. In the left navigation pane, select the area switcher at the bottom left, and then select **Demo Providers**.
 1. On the **Demo Providers** page, under **Ecommerce Store - Demo**, select **Launch Demo**.
 The e-commerce demo site appears.